 Doodlers, unite! | Sunni Brown

 Studies show that sketching and doodling improve our comprehension — and our creative thinking.
 So why do we still feel embarrassed when we’re caught doodling in a meeting?
 Sunni Brown says: Doodlers, unite!
-She makes the case for unlocking your brain via pad and pen.
+She makes the case for unlocking your brain via a pad and pen.

 Steal Like An Artist| Austin Kleon

 Austin Kleon’s talk “Steal Like An Artist” is a creative manifesto based on 10 things he wish he’d heard when he was starting out.
 Austin is a writer and artist.
 He’s the author of Newspaper Blackout, a best-selling book of poetry made by redacting newspaper articles with a permanent marker.

 My Art Lesson: Austin Kleon teaches us that nothing is truly original, but rather, art is like science in that knowledge is cumulative and building.
 I might consider this with an Advanced Placement class or any class where students practice creating personal bodies of work.
 Students might take away how to look for and be inspired by artists whose work shares commonalities with their own creative journey.

 Run, hide, or say thank you: when faced with feedback, what do you do? | Joy Mayer